Move to: Previous Day | Next Day

 » Enjoy our Liturgical Seasons series of e-books!

-The Roman Martyrology commemorates on this date St. John Matera (also John Pulsano) (1070-1139).
+The Roman Martyrology commemorates on this date St. John Matera (also known as John Pulsano) (1070-1139).
 St. John was a native of Matera, Italy and in his childhood longed to become a hermit.
 As a young man, he worked for a time as a shepherd in the service of a monastery.
 His exceptional austerity, however, was so irksome to the less fervent monks that he soon had to leave.
 Thereafter he journeyed from place to place as he strove to carry out God's will for him.
 At one point, acting upon a vision of Saint Peter he had experienced, John rebuilt a dilapidated church dedicated to the saint.
 Later, he traveled to Bari, where he preached with great efficacy.
 Certain individuals, motivated perhaps by jealousy, attacked the popular preacher with false charges of heresy, but he was in the end totally cleared of their accusations.
 Eventually John founded a Benedictine monastery at Pulsano and became its first abbot.

 Blessed Margareta Ebner (1291-1351) is also commemorated today.
 She was a Dominican nun at the Maria Medingen monastery near Dillingen, is one of the most important representatives of 14th century German female mysticism.
 She fell seriously ill in 1312 and was sick and bedridden all her life.
 She formed a deep spiritual friendship with the mystic Heinrich von Nördlingen (ca. 1310-1387), whom she met in 1332, with the long correspondence between them constituting the first preserved German-language collection of letters.